dlab-berkeley/git-fundamentals/0-5_remotes.md

   Local branch configured for 'git pull':
     master merges with remote master
   Local ref configured for 'git push':
-    master pushes to master (fast-forwardable)
+    master pushes to master (up to date)
 ~~~

 You can add your own remotes to a project with `git remote add <alias> <url>`.
 For example, if we wanted to add our home directory as a remote for this repo, we could type: